 Second Graders experience the physical and emotional benefits of physical activity.
 Through meaningful, appropriate games and activities, the elementary physical education program explores and promotes the development of skill and health related physical activities.

 Second Graders attend weekly music classes as well as participating in Cornerstone’s monthly All-School Community Sing celebrations.
-Second Grader’s weekly music class is taught by a professional music teacher.
 The class strengthens and integrates basic music skills such as singing and harmonizing, rhythm, reading, writing, and creating music and instrument playing.
-Instruction is hands-on and energetic, allowing children to develop enthusiasm for music as a means of artistic expression.
-Second Graders also learn active listening techniques as they listen to examples of traditional music from a variety of cultures.